sourcegraph/about/blogposts/gophercon-2019-how-i-write-http-web-services-after-eight-years.md

 ---

-## Summary

-This talk by Matt Ryer is based on a blog post he authored.
-The blogpost which can be found [here]( https://medium.com/statuscode/37c208122831) went viral.
-It is quite popular in the go community and definitely worth a read.
-The post was shared on reddit and resulted in a lot of questions, feedback as well as suggestions.
-This talk is a culmination of what he has learnt since that time.
-It is focused on the philosophy behind his thinking for his prefered approach as opposed to a hardline on some specific ruleset.

-He emphasizes that tech leads, engineering managers, CTO's, etc. should strive to create a buffer where engineers are allowed to trynew things within a reasonable scope.
-This talk isn't one to be followed blindly as different teams might have different needs and usecases/edgecases.

 ## About Mat Ryer

 Mat is an early go adopter.
 He started using go even before it hit it's first major version (v1).
 He currently works at Machine Box and Veritone.
 He is also and ardent believer in open source and can be found around the BitBar, Testify, Gopherize.me open source projects.
 He has been building https services in Go for a long time and has learnt a lot of things as well as changes a lot of things along the way.
 You can find him on twitter at @matryer